 Marketing your blog will be necessary.
-“If you build it, they will come” is fiction from a movie, and it doesn’t apply to blogs.
-You may build and build and build, and “they” may never know about your blog.
-You’ll need to think of ways to reach out and find readers to let them know what you have for them in your blog.
+The phrase “if you build it, they will come” is fiction from a movie, and it doesn’t apply to blogs.
+You may put a lot of hard work and effort into your content, but that doesn’t mean “they” will ever know about it; you’ll need to think of ways to reach out and find readers to let them know what you have for them in your blog.

 Are you active on Facebook or Pinterest?
-Is that how you’ll begin promoting your blog?
+Those are excellent marketing venues for blogs.
 Be sure your target readers are well-represented in your current social media groups.
-If not through social media, how will you reach your intended readers?
+If not through social media, how do you plan to reach your intended readers?

-I’m a very active Facebook and Pinterest person.
-I’ve never used Instagram, SnapChat, Twitter, Google +, or other social media platforms.
-I decided to start with Facebook, because my group of around 400 “friends” includes many who fit my “ideal reader” description.
+I’m a very active Facebook and Pinterest user.
+I’ve never tried Instagram, SnapChat, Twitter, Google +, or other social media platforms.
+I decided to start with Facebook, because my group of around 400 “friends” includes many who fit my ideal reader description.
 I love Pinterest, so I knew I wanted to use that platform, too.
-That’s where I decided to focus my efforts for the first year of my blog, and I can expand into other platforms later.
+That’s where I decided to focus my efforts for the first year of my blog, and I can expand into other platforms later if I choose to.

 Where will you find your readers?
 List a couple of ideas.